starius/ScPrime/doc/api/index.html.md

 the file as though it is an attachment instead of rendering it.

 **format** | string
-If 'format' is set, the skylink can point to a directory and it will return the data inside that directory.
+If 'format' is set, the publink can point to a directory and it will return the data inside that directory.
 Format will decide the format in which it is returned.
 Currently we only support 'concat', which will return the concatenated data of all subfiles in that directory.